Nils277/LynxLauncherTheme/Theme_Items.md

 # Management Screen
 The management screen allows to change and alter the positions of the screens.
+The items for this screen are NOT optional but will be replaced with the default theme items when not defined for compatibility reasons

 ## Backgrounds

+**MANAGE_SHEET**
+Background of the bottom sheet for the management options.

+**MANAGE_SCREEN**
+Background of a used screen in the management screen.

+**MANAGE_EMPTY**
+Background of an unused screen / empty space in the management screen.

+**MANAGE_ACCEPT**
+Background of the button to accept the changed layout.

+**MANAGE_ITEM**
+Background of the clickable items in the bottom sheet of the management screen.

+**MANAGE_REMOVE**
+Background of the button to remove a screen.

+**MANAGE_ADD**
+Background of the button to add a screen.

 ## Icons